- Recruitment & Selection

 Tentative Job Offer

-This is an extensive examination of the candidate's background to include personal and employment references, credit history, criminal history, work history, and personal history.
+This is an extensive examination of the candidate's background including personal and employment references, credit history, criminal history, work history, and personal history.

 Psychological Fitness Examination